 When it comes to key features, all 3 platforms have functionalities that set them apart:

-• Arcade lets you record both web and desktop apps to create image and video-based steps, as well as a wide range of personalization and editing options.
-Key features include GIF/Video exports, commenting,
+- Arcade lets you record both web and desktop apps to create image- and video-based steps, then reuse that capture across interactive demos, videos, and visuals.
+Key features include real-time recording, brand-aware AI, GIF/video exports, commenting, and flexible personalization and editing.

 Let’s walk through these tools’ features in more detail. 👇